 Changing rooms

-When the clubhouse is unoccupied it will be locked so your stuff should be safe, however we cannot accept responsibility for loss of valuables so please carefully consider what you bring with you.
+When the club is unoccupied it will be locked so your stuff should be safe, however we cannot accept responsibility for loss of valuables so please carefully consider what you bring with you.

 Toilets and showers

 We do not have any water supply in the clubhouse.
 The nearest public toilets are a couple of hundred yards away in Higginson Park.
+Depending on what is happening at the club the toilets in the Marlow Sports Club may be open.
 We recommend that you shower when you get home after any paddle, the river water is not as clean as you might hope.

 Equipment